JavaGT/wearetheuniversity.org/source/blog/2024/08/24/Resources For Senate Members.md

 **Management are requiring the senate meeting be in-person only and no proxy voting, this is not the usual senate process, this is a deliberate and blatent tactic to skirt usual accountability**.
 Vice Chancellor Dawn Freshwater frequently holds online meetings for Senate and Council.

-While details continue to be negotiated with organisers for the special meeting, this is further evident of **a fast-track mentality** and with little warning, **senate members need to be prepared to show in person**.
+While details continue to be negotiated with organisers for the special meeting, this is further evident of **a fast-track mentality** and with little warning, <mark>**senate members need to be prepared to show in person**</mark>.

 ## Students
 Share this page with other students, as well as teachers, friends, and media.
 We need to make sure that everyone knows what is happening.
 Particularly, **members of senate need to know that their in-person attendance is crucial**.